 Brought up surfing in Southern California and now based in Utah, Forrest Shearer has become one of the most prominent big mountain snowboarders in the world.
 His splitboard adventures around the globe have brought him to the forefront of self-powered backcountry freeriding—he believes the turns you earn offer a more lasting reward.
 Forrest is also a passionate advocate for the environment and works to raise awareness on climate change and preserve the wilderness through organizations like Protect Our Winters (POW), The Wilderness Society and Winter Wildlands Alliance.

-A former pro extreme skier, Kristen Ulmer is a thought leader and master facilitator on the topic of fear its management.
+A former pro extreme skier, Kristen Ulmer is a thought leader and master facilitator on the topic of fear and its management.
 She has radically challenging the existing norms of this deeply misunderstood emotion.
-She draws from 12-year tenure as the best female big mountain extreme skier in the world as well as her mastery of other danger sports that include paragliding, ice and rock climbing, kiteboarding and adventure mountain biking.
+She draws from 12-year tenure as the best female big mountain extreme skier in the world as well as her mastery of other dangerous sports that include paragliding, ice and rock climbing, kiteboarding and adventure mountain biking.
 Kristen's 15 years studying with a Zen Master led to facilitating thousands of clients on the subjects of fear and flow states.
 Her groundbreaking work has been featured in NPR, The New York Times, Forbes and Wall Street Journal.
 She is the author of “The Art of Fear: Why Conquering Fear Won’t Work and What to Do Instead.”